bearandhammer/learning-crib-sheet/README.md

 ## 1.1.
 Introduction

-Each section will denote a subject that I am actively trying to investigate, covering topics required for work and for personal blogging.
-This document will adjust over time as I cover topics in as much detail as required (at the given time).
+Each section will denote a subject that I am trying to delve deeper into, covering topics required for work and for personal blogging.
+This document will adjust over time as I hit topics in as much detail as required (at the given time).

 ---